tautik/ai-summariser/README.md

 SOCIAL_DATA_API_KEY=2315|FcPglN4lMDKYHFVglhpS5nr6m8ynOtE02oDP5K18407e911d
 ```

-Note: The current implementation uses mock data for Twitter API responses by default.
-To use the real SocialData API, set `useMockData = false` in the `fetchTwitterData` function in `backend/src/services/socialDataService.ts`.
+Note: The application uses the real SocialData API by default.
+If you want to use mock data for testing, you can set `useMockData = true` in the `fetchTwitterData` function in `backend/src/services/socialDataService.ts` or use the `dev:mock` command (see below).

 ## Running the Application